TryHackMe: Metasploit Exploitation - Walkthrough

 • THREADS: Number of threads that will be used simultaneously.
 More threads will result in faster scans.

 You can alternatively directly perform nmap scans from the msfconsole prompt.
-If speed is of the essence nmap will be quicker than the metasploit alternative.
+If speed is of the essence nmap will be quicker than the Metasploit alternative.
 But metasploit has many useful modules for the scanning phase so do consider using it.

 UDP Scans